 Because most melanomas occur on the skin where they can be seen, patients themselves are often the first to detect many melanomas.
 Early detection and diagnosis are crucial.
 Caught early, most melanomas can be cured with relatively minor surgery.

 This article is written from the standpoint of the patient.
 In other words, instead of describing the disease in exhaustive detail, I will try to help answer the questions: "How do I know if I have melanoma?" and "Should I should be checked for it?"

 Spots on the skin

 Guideline # 1: Nobody can conclusively diagnose him- or herself.
-If you see a spot that looks as though it is new or changing, show it to a doctor.
+If someone sees a spot that looks as though it is new or changing, he or she should show it to a doctor.
 When it comes to spots on the skin, it is always better to be safe than sorry.

 Everybody gets spots on their skin.
-The older we are, the more spots we have.
-Some of these are freckles, others are moles, and still others are made up of collections of tissue, such as blood vessels or pigment cells.
+The older we are, the more spots of different types we have.
 Most of these spots are benign.
 That means they are neither cancerous nor on the way to becoming cancerous.
 These may include freckles, benign moles, collections of blood vessels called cherry angiomas, or raised, irregular bumps on the skin called seborrheic keratoses that appear to be stuck on to the skin.

 Guideline # 2: The vast majority of moles stay as moles and do not turn into anything else.
 Most melanomas do not arise in preexisting moles.
 For that reason, having all of one's moles removed to "prevent melanoma" does not make clinical sense.

 Some people are born with moles (the medical name is "nevus," plural "nevi").
 Almost everyone develops them, starting in childhood.
 On average, people have about 25 moles, though some have fewer and others many more.
 Moles may be flat or raised, and they may range in color from tan to light brown to black.
 Moles may lose their color and end up flesh colored.
 It is unusual to develop new pigmented moles after age 35.

 Get the latest treatment options.